mwunsch/prism/README.md

 ## TODO:

-+ Handle nested microformats better (I like HMachine::Pattern::ValueClass's search implementation the best)
++ Handle nested microformats better (I like Prism::Pattern::ValueClass's search implementation the best)
 + Code is ugly.
 Especially XOXO.
 + Better recursive parsing of trees.
 See above.
 + Tests are all kinds of disorganized.